 Rochester Magazine readers voted on the best sandwiches in Rochester, MN, and these eight scrumptious creations were the winners.
-Feast your eyes on these wow-worthy sandwiches, lovingly created and expertly prepared by the chefs and sandwich-masters at eight outstanding restaurants in Rochester, MN.
+Feast your eyes on these wow-worthy sandwiches, lovingly created and expertly prepared by the chefs and sandwich-masters at seven outstanding restaurants in Rochester, MN.

 Canadian Walleye Sandwich